cynber/cs444-FacilityFinder/docs/blog/posts/project-update-4.md

 ### 4b.5.
 Procedure

-1. **Recruitment:** Participants will first respond to a **demographic survey**.
-This will include questions about age, status (student, staff, etc.), gender identity, physical ability, and familiarity with the UBC Vancouver campus.
+1. **Recruitment:** Users will first respond to a **demographic survey**.
+This will include questions about age, gender identity, disability, and familiarity with the UBC Vancouver campus.
+Users will be recruited through a combination of **quota sampling** and **snowball sampling**.
-2. **Prep Task:** Participants will be asked to physically visit a washroom before the experiment begins.
-They will need to be cricital, and remember anything that is interesting, unique, or desirable about the washroom.
+2.  **Prep:** Users will be asked to enter a Zoom call with a facilitator while they share their screen.
+They will be sent a link to a survey which they will go through while the facilitator observes.
-3. **Prototype:** Participants will then explore the prototype and complete the tasks in one of the 3 conditions.
-They will be asked to think aloud to the researcher in person.
+3. **Prototype:** The survey will contain a link to the prototype along with task instructions.
+Users will explore the prototype and complete the tasks in one of the 3 conditions.
+The conditions will be presented in a randomized order for each experiment.
+They will be asked to think aloud to the researcher.
 The researcher will take notes and write down relevant time stamps.
-4. **Survey:** Participants will complete a self-report survey on their experience with the prototype.
+4. **Survey:** Users will complete a self-report section in the survey on their experience with the prototype.
-5. Steps 3 and 4 will be repeated for the other 2 conditions.
+5. **Repeat:** Steps 3 and 4 will be repeated for the other 2 conditions.
-6. **Debriefing:** The Participants will go through a closing survey, be debriefed, and thanked for their time.
+6. **Debriefing:** The users will go through a closing survey, be debriefed, and thanked for their time.